ArcGIS Blog

 If you add average or median in the Statistics section, it can be used as the benchmark.
 You can use either percentage or raw values for the difference type.

-In Business Analyst Pro, you can set a benchmark within the workflow pane by clicking the Benchmark tab and specifying the parameters.
-These parameters include the type of benchmark, the ways of showing the difference between each feature’s value and the benchmark value, and the symbology for showing the difference in the Results pane.
+In Business Analyst Pro, you can set a benchmark and define the comparison within the workflow pane by clicking the Comparison Methods tab and specifying the parameters.
+These parameters include choosing comparison statistics (such as the mean or median), the comparison method (such as Above and below benchmark), the map styling, and neighboring geographies to include.
 Note that the benchmark parameters can be adjusted continuously as you work, and updated by clicking Apply.

 In the Results pane, the benchmark is placed as the first row or column of the table.
-You can also alter the benchmark using the Benchmark Feature drop-down menu.
+You can also alter the benchmark using the Benchmark drop-down menu in the Benchmark Comparisons Properties pane.

 Using the Results pane